 Clearly, there are some industries and roles that are deemed more ‘risky’ than others.
 However, it is important that good practices are implemented across all areas so that employees do not face unnecessary or uncontrolled risks when performing their jobs.

 This excellent video by Blue Sky Media and BASF explains some of their on-site health and safety procedures.
-It is a superb example of how to communicate health and safety practises to employees and visitors alike.
+It is a wonderful example of how to communicate health and safety practices to employees and visitors alike.